Evaluating Soccer Player Movements Using the Attacker-Defender Model: Results

 \subsection{Attacker Characterization}

-A total of 31,028 attacker trajectories were categorized into four quadrants based on the signs of the optimized parameters, $ f_{\mathrm{a}} $ and $ \beta_{\mathrm{a}} $.
+The improved approach reproduced 27,457 events with both errors below 0.1.
+The player characterization was therefore conducted using these 27,457 accurately reproduced trajectories.
+The attacker trajectories were categorized into four quadrants based on the signs of the optimized parameters, $ f_{\mathrm{a}} $ and $ \beta_{\mathrm{a}} $.
 Table~\ref{tab:attacker_example} lists the most frequently appearing attackers in each quadrant.
 In region A1 ($f_{\mathrm{a}} > 0,\ \beta_{\mathrm{a}} > 0$), the AD model suggests that the attacker tends to move toward the opponent's goal and away from the defender.
 Two typical patterns were observed: maintaining a safe distance while advancing the ball, and drawing the defender in before releasing the ball (Fig.~\ref{fig:attacker_trj}, A1).
 Center backs engaged in building-up play were frequently observed in this region.
 In region A2 ($f_{\mathrm{a}} < 0,\ \beta_{\mathrm{a}} > 0$), the attacker is modeled to move away from the opponent's goal and toward the defender.
 The observed situations included maintaining possession under pressure from behind, and dribbling directly toward a nearby defender (Fig.~\ref{fig:attacker_trj}, A2).
 In region A3 ($f_{\mathrm{a}} < 0,\ \beta_{\mathrm{a}} < 0$), the parameter values imply movement toward both the opponent's goal and the defender.
 Typical cases involved direct one-on-one confrontations or forward progression toward the defender (Fig.~\ref{fig:attacker_trj}, A3).
 The dribbling in this region corresponds to actions near scoring chances, which are crucial for evaluating attackers.
 Finally, in region A4 ($f_{\mathrm{a}} > 0,\ \beta_{\mathrm{a}} < 0$), the model generates movement away from both the opponent's goal and the defender.
 The observed patterns included forward acceleration under rear pressure and backward dribbles that drew in the defender (Fig.~\ref{fig:attacker_trj}, A4).